A late fall float on the Red Deer River near Dry Island Buffalo Jump Provincial Park

 Shifting the Paradigm

-Shifting the paradigm to one that starts with purpose takes a lot more effort upfront but the results is a process that simplifies developing new experiences in the long run.
+Shifting the paradigm to one that starts with purpose takes a lot more effort upfront but the result is a process that simplifies developing new experiences in the long run.
 This method skips the process of transforming traditional products into experiences, building experiences from scratch instead.
 This is a more intuitive approach for operators without a background in conventional product development.

 Ask why your ideal guest would be interested in the experience rather than what experience can we stage for them.